 18. Ride in a Hydro Attack Shark

 Have you heard of the Hydro Attack Shark in Queenstown?
-Not likely, but it’s actually one outdoor activity in Queenstown that is unaffected by the weather!
-The Hydro Shark is like a jet ski but it also goes underwater like a shark – you’ll be completely protected from Lake Wakatipu’s cold water.
+Not likely, but it’s one outdoor activity in Queenstown that is unaffected by the weather!
+The Hydro Shark is like a jet ski, but it also goes underwater like a shark – you’ll be completely protected from Lake Wakatipu’s cold water.

-You’ll sit in a seat behind the driver (you aren’t allowed to drive yourself), and then like a fighter jet they close the windscreen over you.
+You’ll sit in a seat behind the driver (you aren’t allowed to drive yourself), and then, like a fighter jet, they close the windscreen over you.
 You’ll fly across the water before the shark makes fast dives below the water and then pops up out of the water getting huge air!

-Note: The Hydro Shark is often fully booked during weekends or peak seasons, be sure to book your experience in advance to avoid missing out!
+The Hydro Shark isn’t a cheap activity and for a 15-minute ride, it’ll cost you upwards of $159 NZD.
+With that said, it’s unique to Queenstown.
+The Hydro Shark is often fully booked during weekends or peak seasons, be sure to book your experience in advance to avoid missing out!

 19. Try Indoor Skydiving